aettic/slither/readme.md

 - [x] Organize globalStatus entires
 - [ ] Create more globalStatus entries as needed
 - [ ] Write out the story more thoroughly in a secret canon piece.
+- [ ] Fix problem with globalStatus not updating properly (still need to identify)